dwvisser/19ne-thesis/title_page.md

 Decay Branching Ratios for States of Astrophysical Importance in
 <sup>19</sup>Ne" is distributed under the terms of the [Public Library of
-Science Open Access License version 1.0b](/license/), a copy of witch can be found at http://publiclibraryofscience.org/.
+Science Open Access License version 1.0b](/license/), a copy of which can be found at http://publiclibraryofscience.org/.